Wolfy76700/Wolfy76700.github.io/rules.md

 - Gray Fly Stage is soft banned - if both players agree to a reset, the reset will serve no penalty to either player.
 If one person doesn't want to reset, you may not reset.
 - No Debug Mode

+### Karnov's Revenge

+*Associated Discord Role: Fightcade*

+- The tournament is played in a Best of 3 format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
+- All characters are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters

 ### The King of Fighters XV

 *Associated Discord Role: KOFXV*